leila-saberi/1DSubsidenceModeling-MF6CSUB/README.md

 # Overview
-This release provides a fully functional 1D subsidence modeling framework for 39 benchmark sites within the Central Valley of California, built using MODFLOW 6 with the CSUB package.
+This release provides a fully functional 1D subsidence modeling framework for 48 benchmark sites in California’s Central Valley, developed using MODFLOW 6 with the CSUB package.
 The repository integrates PEST-PyEMU for ensemble-based data assimilation and model calibration, enabling robust estimation of critical heads and projection of future subsidence under various groundwater management scenarios.
+Of the 48 sites, 46 were modeled using the Multi-Interbed setting and 2 using the Single-Interbed setting.
+Inputs and outputs for the 46 Multi-Interbed sites are available under the Multi-IB branch, while the remaining two sites can be found under the Single-IB branch.

 # Key Features: